The Enrichment Pipeline

 | "The source is in the list, so it must already be fully usable." | Visible in the list and fully indexed are not always the same thing. |

-| "The briefing is incomplete, so the source is broken." | The source may retrieve normally while some enrichment fields are still pending. |
+| "The briefing is incomplete, so the source is broken." | The source may still support answers while some enrichment fields are pending. |

 | "The summary looks odd, so the model is bad." | Odd briefings often begin with poor file quality or extraction problems. |

-| "If chat can use the source, I do not need the briefing." | Briefings still help you judge whether the source is trustworthy and well-classified. |
+| "If a conversation can use the source, I do not need the briefing." | Briefings still help you judge whether the source is trustworthy and well-classified. |

 Operational Implications